solidusio/solidus/guides/payments/payment-sources.md

 not store all of the payment details.
 Solidus only collects enough data to allow customers to verify which credit card is being used.

-All the credit card data that you collection should be immediately sent through a form to the payment service provider.
+All the credit card data that you collect should be immediately sent through a form to the payment service provider.
 Your databases should not store a customer's complete credit card data for any amount of time.